OpenSourceEconomics/epp_topics/src/epp_topics/pandas/merging/screencast/slides.md

 <br/>

 - The type of merge is determined by the data, not by calling a different function
-- 1:m means that one entry in `right` is matched to many items in `left`
+- m:1 means that many entries in `left` are matched to one entry in `right`

 </div>
 </div>